5 Tips to Increase Customer Service Team Productivity

 Encourage participation from your team.
 Listen to their feedback and make sure they feel heard.
 They’re on the frontlines every day, interacting with your customers, which makes them a treasure trove of valuable information.

 Trust that you hired great support agents.
-Equip them with the tools and information they need to solve situations and have non-scripted conversations with customers, then give them the autonomy to do their jobs effectively.
+Equip them with the tools and information they need to solve situations and have non-scripted conversations with customers, then give them the autonomy to do their jobs effectively and increase customer service team productivity.

 Tip #5: Promote a work-life balance